Everyone can learn how to solder. And it’s an important skill to know want to build electronics.

-When the iron is heated, start with cleaning the tip to remove old solder from it.
-You can use a wet sponge, a copper scouring pad or something similar.
+When the iron is hot, the first thing you should do is to clean the tip to remove old solder from it.
+You can use a wet sponge, a copper scouring pad, or something similar.

 Before you start soldering, you should tin the tip of the soldering iron.
+Which just means to melt some new solder onto the tip.
 This makes the tip transfer heat faster and thereby making the soldering easier and faster.
-If you get any droplets of tin on your tip, use a sponge, a copper scouring pad or just shake it off.

 TIPS: If you tin the tip before you put down the soldering iron for the day, it is said that the tip should last longer.